-Once the cake has cooled, you can apply the vanilla glaze.
+Once the Strawberry Pound Cake has cooled, you can apply the vanilla glaze.
 (We made ours a little more thick than usual so that it would be a bright white- but you can also use less confectioners sugar for a slightly transparent look.
 Adjust to your liking!

 Fresh Berries on Top!